daireto/sqlactive/docs/api/async-query.md

 >     Quoting from [SQLAlchemy docs](https://docs.sqlalchemy.org/en/20/orm/queryguide/relationships.html#joined-eager-loading):
 >
 >         When including `joinedload()` in reference to a one-to-many or
->         many-to-many collection, the `Result.unique()` method must be
+>         many-to-many collection, the `Result.unique()` method or related
->         applied to the returned result, which will make the incoming rows
+>         (i.e. `unique_all()`) must be applied to the returned result, which
->         unique by primary key that otherwise are multiplied out by the join.
+>         will make the incoming rows unique by primary key that otherwise are
+>         multiplied out by the join.
->         The ORM will raise an error if this is not present.
+>         SQLAlchemy will raise an error if this is not present.
 >
 >         This is not automatic in modern SQLAlchemy, as it changes the behavior
 >         of the result set to return fewer ORM objects than the statement would